 Choosing the Right Liquor License

 Nightlife establishments that generate 49% or more in total revenue from the sale of alcoholic beverages require a Quota License.
-If a business generates 51% or more of their total revenue through the sale of food and non-alcoholic beverages, they may qualify for a 4COP/SFS license.
-There are an unlimited number of these types of licenses available while Quota Licenses are only available on a limited basis based on the population of a given county.
+If a business generates 51% or more of its total revenue through the sale of food and non-alcoholic beverages, it may qualify for a 4COP/SFS license.
+There is an unlimited number of these types of licenses available, while Quota Licenses are only available on a limited basis based on the population of a given county.

 Let Us Help You Navigate the Process